By default, the keyboard on your Android device is set to capitalize the first letter of every sentence you’re inputting on your messaging app.

 Short Method: Turning Off Auto Caps on Android Through the On-Screen Keyboard Gear Icon

-Step 1: On your Android device, tap the messaging device that you want to use.
+Step 1: On your Android device, tap the messaging device that you want to use

 You can open either a social media messaging app or your phone unit’s built-in messaging app.

-Step 2: Once you’re inside your messaging app of choice, tap the “Message field.”
-This move will make the on-screen keyboard appear.
+Step 2: Once you’re inside your messaging app of choice, tap the “Message field”

-Step 3: On the on-screen keyboard you’re using (whether it’s the default Gboard or another keyboard app), tap the “Settings” button.
+Step 3: On the on-screen keyboard you’re using (whether it’s the default Gboard or another keyboard app), tap the “Settings” button

 How to Turn Off Auto Caps on Android Through the On-Screen Keyboard Step 3